 Hanami is the Japanese word for cherry blossom viewing.
 Each year in the spring, Japanese cherry blossom trees burst with color in a spectacular display of natural beauty.
 Though the blooming trees are delightful, they aren’t they only things that get people to gather during this time.
 There is a Japanese saying, “Hana yori mochi”, which means “Rice ball rather than flowers” which suggests that hanami spectators tend to spend more time appreciating the snacks than the blossoms overhead.

 Here are 4 hanami sweets for the spring celebrations!

-With sweets as delightful as these, little wonder that the mochi wins our hearts and stomachs!
+With sweets as delightful as these, it’s no wonder mochi wins our hearts and stomachs!
 Choose your favourite hanami sweets to bring to your next flower viewing party in Japan.

 Sakura mochi is a piece of mochi dyed pink, which is filled with sweet bean paste and then partially wrapped with a salted, slightly pickled cherry leaf which balances out the flavor.
 You can choose to eat the leaf or not.
-It is said that sakura mochi was invented in Tokyo during the Edo period.
+Apparently, sakura mochi was invented in Tokyo during the Edo period.
 Today, people still love it as one of their favorite hanami sweets, and there is no denying that the pairing goes well with the swaying, pink blossoms above.

 Of course there are many other sakura-themed sweets.
 Every spring confectionery manufacturers release limited-edition sakura version of food and drinks.
 So if you look around Japanese stores in springtime, you will see the famous pink flowers everywhere.
 Don’t forget to look up and enjoy the view though!